zhaosiyang/axios-observable/README.md

 # axios-observable
 ##### Observable (as opposed to Promise) based HTTP client for the browser and node.js
-Want to use axios in a rxjs (observable) way? there we go!
+Want to use axios in a rxjs (observable) way?
+There we go!

-This API of axios-observable is almost same as API of axios, providing with smooth transition.
+This API of axios-observable is almost same as API of axios, giving you smooth transition.
 So the documentation mirrors the one of axios (A few exceptions will be cleared pointed out).

 ## Features